OnabotulinumtoxinA Disease Interactions

 Botulinum toxin products, including abobotulinumtoxinA, incobotulinumtoxinA, onabotulinumtoxinA, and others should not be used in the presence of infection at the proposed injection site(s) as it could lead to severe local or disseminated infection(s).

-Severe Potential Hazard, Moderate plausibility.
-Applies to: Urinary Tract Infection, Urinary Retention
+Major Potential Hazard, Moderate plausibility.
+Applicable conditions: Urinary Tract Infection, Urinary Retention

 Botox (brand of onabotulinumtoxinA), a botulinum toxin product for the treatment of overactive bladder or detrusor overactivity associated with a neurologic condition should not be used in patients who have a urinary tract infection, in patients with urinary retention and in patients with post-void residual urine volume >200 mL, who are not routinely performing clean intermittent self-catheterization.